DETAILED ACTION

 Re Claim 8, Selim discloses the invention as claimed and as discussed above, including a combustion turbine (10 – Fig. 1) comprising a turbine (18) and at least one fuel combustor (16, 17) of Claim 1.

 Regarding Claim 9, Selim discloses, in Figs. 1 – 3 and Para.
 [0030], all the claimed limitations including a method of combustion of nitrogen-containing fuel (ammonia – Para.
 [0035]) comprising: - delivering a nitrogen-containing fuel (ammonia – Para.
 [0035]) to a rich fuel (Para.
 [0038]) combustion zone (56, 62 – Para.
 [0037]) of a fuel combustor (17 – Fig. 2); - at least partially combusting (Paras.
-[0037] and [0048]) the nitrogen-containing fuel in a rich fuel combustion stage (region inside the rich fuel combustion zone) in the rich fuel combustion zone (56, 62) of the combustor (17) to form rich fuel a combustion product mixture (34 and 101, Para.
+[0037] and [0048]) the nitrogen-containing fuel in a rich fuel combustion stage (region inside the rich fuel combustion zone) in the rich fuel combustion zone (56, 62) of the combustor (17) to form a rich fuel combustion product mixture (34 and 101, Para.
 [0037] “The combustion gases (which include NOx) and the unburned fuel 101 travel together through the first zone 56 and into the second zone 58”.), wherein the rich fuel combustion product mixture comprises NO (NOx is a broad category that includes NO., Para.
 [0037]) at levels above equilibrium levels (In a chemical reaction, the "equilibrium level" referred to the state where the forward and reverse reaction rates are equal, resulting in constant concentrations of reactants and products.
 In other words, the concentration of NOx would be constant at chemical equilibrium because the rate of NOx formation would be equal to the rate on NOx decomposition.); - permitting NO levels formed during the rich fuel combustion stage in the rich fuel combustion zone of the combustor to relax (Para.
 [0049] “This advantageously promotes the consumption of NOx in the second zone 58 while simultaneously producing hydrogen as a byproduct.” and Para.
-[0066] “…the combustion gases 34, the unburned ammonia, and the NOx produced from the first zone 56 may travel together through the second zone 58 over a long period of time with insufficient oxidants, which advantageously promotes the consumption of NOx, thereby reducing the emissions.”) toward an equilibrium level in a relaxation zone (58, 64) of the fuel combustor (17); - following the relaxation stage, delivering additional combustion air to the combustion product mixture in a quench zone (labeled in Fig. 3 marked up above, Para.
+[0066] “…the combustion gases 34, the unburned ammonia, and the NOx produced from the first zone 56 may travel together through the second zone 58 over a long period of time with insufficient oxidants, which advantageously promotes the consumption of NOx, thereby reducing the emissions.”) toward an equilibrium level in a relaxation zone (58, 64) of the fuel combustor (17); - following a relaxation stage, delivering additional combustion air to the combustion product mixture in a quench zone (labeled in Fig. 3 marked up above, Para.
 [0050] “…an abundance of oxidant or air may be added quench the reaction, control the temperature, and burn the remaining fuel…”) of the fuel combustor (17); - delivering the mixture of the rich fuel combustion product mixture and additional combustion air to a lean fuel combustion zone (labeled in Fig. 3 marked up above); and - further combusting (Para.
 [0050] “…an abundance of oxidant or air may be added quench the reaction, control the temperature, and burn the remaining fuel…”)) the rich fuel combustion product mixture in a lean fuel combustion stage in the lean fuel combustion zone (labeled in Fig. 3 marked up above).

 Re Claim 10, Selim discloses the invention as claimed and as discussed above, including wherein the nitrogen-containing fuel is ammonia fuel (ammonia – Para.
 [0035]).